ADHD

 ADHD & Learning Differences

-Dyslexia and dyscalculia are more common in individuals with ADHD (20–40% vs. 5–10% in the general population).
+Dyslexia and dyscalcula is four times more common in individuals with ADHD than the general population.
 Shared challenges with attention, memory, and processing speed can make diagnosis complex, but recognising them allows for better-targeted support.

 > Book an online appointment to discuss ADHD and learning differences with our Dyslexia and Dyscalculia Specialist